Tinnahalls/session1_vefskolinn2021/README.md

 - Or minuses
 + Or pluses

-#Knowledge

-    ⋅⋅*  Understand what a markup language is.
-    ⋅⋅*  Understand what a style sheet language is.
-    ⋅⋅*  Understand what the "cascading" in Cascading Style Sheets means.
-    ⋅⋅*  Understand what "static site hosting" is.

 #Skills
     ⋅⋅*  Be able to setup a development environment to start a web development project